FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/instrument_drivers.md

 # Create New Instrument Drivers

+Do you want to use CAMELS but you can not find existing drivers for the instruments you have in your lab?\
+You can simply create your own drivers for CAMELS.
+We provide you with automatic builders and guides to help you create them.

 You can follow our [step-by-step tutorial](drivers/drivers_tutorial.md) to learn the basics on how to create your own instrument driver.

 Or you can read the pages below to directly [start writing](drivers/writing_drivers.md) your own driver.